top of page

 28. Erin Meyer

-Erin Meyer is a Professor at INSEAD and the author of "The Culture Map" and "No Rules Rules" (co-authored with Netflix CEO Reed Hastings).
-Her work on cross cultural management has become essential for consulting firms operating across borders and for multinational organisations building global teams.
+Erin Meyer is a Professor at INSEAD and the author of The Culture Map and No Rules Rules, co-authored with Netflix co-founder and executive chairman Reed Hastings.
+Her work on cross-cultural management has become essential for consulting firms operating across borders and for multinational organisations building global teams.

-Specialties: Cross cultural management, global leadership, organisational culture, international consulting
+Specialties: Cross-cultural management, global leadership, organisational culture, international consulting

 29. Tsedal Neeley

-Tsedal Neeley is the Naylor Fitzhugh Professor of Business Administration at Harvard Business School, ranked on the Thinkers50 list for her groundbreaking work on remote and hybrid work.
-Her book "Remote Work Revolution" has become the go to resource for organisations redesigning how they work.
+Tsedal Neeley is the Naylor Fitzhugh Professor of Business Administration at Harvard Business School and has been recognised on the Thinkers50 list for her work on remote and hybrid work.
+Her book Remote Work Revolution has become the go-to resource for organisations redesigning how they work.

 Specialties: Remote work, hybrid teams, digital transformation, global collaboration